paulikeloa/AWSWordPressWorkshop/README.md

 ## Migrate to the AWS Instance

-Now that the archive has been downloaded, you will import that archive into the new Wordpress site.
+Now that the archive has been downloaded, you will import that archive into the new WordPress site.
 Switch back to the Admin Portal of the **New** website.

-In the Wordpress Admin Portal, select **All-In-One WP Migration** on the left side, and the click on **Import**
+In the WordPress Admin Portal, select **All-In-One WP Migration** on the left side, and the click on **Import**

 ![WordPress Import](img/WordpressImport.png)